AstrobioMike/AstrobioMike.github.io/bash/six_commands.md

 <br>
 If we wanted to specify a different delimiter, the `paste` command used the `-d` flag just like `cut`.

-Now that we've seen how `paste` works, let's say we want a file like our "epoxyque_reduct_genes.txt" but that also has this this amino acid length information in it, such that the output looks like this:
+Now that we've seen how `paste` works, let's say we want a file like our "epoxyque_reduct_genes.txt" but that also has this amino acid length information in it, such that the output looks like this:

 <center><img src="{{ site.url }}/images/head_aa_added.png"></center>